Case Study #2

 Market and stakeholder research

-Reviewed the Australian structured finance market landscape, KangaNews coverage, and the positioning of incumbent rating agencies to understand what credibility signals mattered to local audiences.
+Reviewed the Australian structured finance market landscape, local media coverage, and the positioning of incumbent rating agencies to understand what credibility signals mattered to local audiences.

 Briefing and alignment

-Worked with Sydney business development to capture team backgrounds, coverage priorities, and the specific market relationships they were looking to establish with the launch.
+Worked with Sydney team leads to capture their backgrounds, coverage priorities, and the specific market relationships they were looking to establish with the launch.

 Draft and compliance review cycles